Sheriff: 2 dead, 8 hurt in South Carolina nightclub shooting

 GREENVILLE, S.C.
-(AP) — A shooting at a South Carolina nightclub left two people dead and eight wounded, a sheriff’s official said.
+(AP) — A shooting at a nightclub early Sunday left two people dead and eight wounded in South Carolina, a sheriff’s official said.

 Two Greenville County sheriff’s deputies noticed a disturbance at Lavish Lounge just before 2 a.m., and saw a large crowd running out of the building, Sheriff Hobart Lewis said at a press conference.
 There was “active gunfire from inside the building,” Lt.
 Jimmy Bolt said in an initial statement, and Lewis said all the shots were fired inside.

+“I was in bed and all of a sudden you hear this ‘Pow!
+Pow!
+Pow!
+Pow!
+Pow!,'” local resident Mike Riley told the Greenville News.
+Riley said he heard four or five shots.
+He said he’s been worried about the club before Sunday morning’s shooting — both about violence and whether the club is violating rules designed to slow the spread of the coronavirus.
+He wants it shut down.
+“It’s a danger to everyone.”

-Both Lewis and Bolt initially said 12 people had been wounded — with at least four in critical condition, Lewis said — but Bolt later told WYFF-TV that the casualty figure had been revised.
-A phone call and text message to Lewis and an email to Bolt from The Associated Press seeking clarification weren’t immediately returned.
+Lewis and Bolt initially said 12 people had been wounded — with at least four in critical condition, Lewis said — but Bolt told The Associated Press that two victims were likely counted twice in the confusion at the hospital.

 No one was immediately taken into custody.
-The sheriff’s office had “some suspect information,” Lewis said at the press conference, but wasn’t sure if there were multiple shooters.

-An Instagram direct message from the AP wasn’t immediately returned, but a bookings representative told the AP via text message that Foogiano was fine and his team was safe.

-The nightclub is about 5 miles (8 kilometers) southwest of downtown Greenville, in South Carolina’s Upstate region.
+Bolt told the AP that the sheriff’s office was looking for two suspects, but couldn’t provide names or descriptions.

 Coronavirus cases in South Carolina have risen swiftly and the state’s rate of positive tests is three times the recommended level.
-In late June, Greenville — which has experienced some of the state’s highest COVID-19 rates — became the first city to mandate face coverings in South Carolina, where Gov. Henry McMaster has refused to implement a statewide mask requirement.
+In late June, Greenville — which has experienced some of the state’s highest COVID-19 rates — became thefirst city to mandate face coverings in South Carolina.
+Gov. Henry McMaster has refused to implement a statewide mask requirement.

 McMaster reminded South Carolinians last week that he hadn’t lifted restrictions on large crowds, and that those operating nightclubs illegally or holding concerts against his orders don’t have to be caught in the act to face criminal charges, but instead could be charged weeks later if COVID-19 cases are traced back.